Become A Part

 NC7075H was delivered new to Charles Moseley of Texas in late 1946.
 The Moseley family flew the aircraft 197 hours before parking it in their barn in 1950.
 It remained there until 2009.
 Jared Calvert completed the restoration and began flying the Cub in 2011.
 In 2012, after an accident in Ohio, Jared bought it from the insurance company and is restoring the aircraft to fly again.

 Tiny & Mighty.
-With a wingspan under 27', and a length of 18', the Mooney Mite is one of the smallest aircraft ever produced.
+With a wingspan under 27' and a length of 18' this Mooney is one of the smallest aircraft ever produced.
 Constructed of wood and fabric it's also one of the lightest - 520 lbs.
 Originally designed as a target drone, this was the first of the "backward tail" Mooneys, and it earned the reputation of "the cheapest, most efficient airplane ever built."
 200 lbs lighter than a J3 Cub, the Mite will cruise 40mph faster than the Cub on the same 65hp!
-Ranger's Mite was built in Texas, after Mooney's relocation, and was donated by Dan Shumaker - owner, restorer, and caretaker for 48 years.
+RAF's Mite was built in Texas in 1954 and was donated by Dan Shumaker - owner, restorer, and caretaker for 48 years.

 1925 Ford Model T